National Pet Dental Health Month

 February is National Pet Dental Health Month, and although it is only 1 month to raise awareness for our pets' teeth, we should attempt to address their pearly whites year-round.

 If you have a small dog as I do, you may have more issues with dental problems.
 Usually, Yorkies, Dachshunds, and Chihuahuas tend to be some of the cutest dogs with the most problematic mouths that aren’t so cute.
 By the time cats and dogs are about 3 years old, you will start seeing periodontal disease signs.
 One of the most obvious will be my vet, and I like to call “yuck mouth.”

 To get a little more detailed, our late Doxie Lexi used to have what we referred to as “lake water mouth,” and our adorable Emee has “fish-butt breath.”
 Ha, Ha, Ha, yes, that’s what we say to people when they go in for a kiss!
 Bad breath is a prevalent and noticeable sign that periodontal disease has settled in.
-Other signs may be drooling, yellow or brownish tartar build-up on the exterior of the teeth, and more severe symptoms may be pawing at the mouth or sneezing if the tooth has abscessed and possibly perforated the cavity to the nose.
+Other signs may be drooling, yellow or brownish tartar build-up on the exterior of the teeth.
+More severe symptoms may be pawing at the mouth or sneezing if the tooth has abscessed and possibly perforated the cavity to the nose.

 You will need to call your veterinarian and schedule an appointment with your pet for a proper and professional diagnosis.

 We know the main issues of the "yuk-mouth" goes far beyond the smell, but the major health conditions that follow from the progression of the bacteria traveling like heart disease, which will ultimately be a shorter life with your pet.

 So how can we prevent the above-mentioned issues?
-Daily (haha) not in my home, but weekly brushings, or wiping with a nice damp cloth when the brush won't go over well.
-If the teeth require greater help, you may need to schedule a “dental” with your veterinarian to ensure that all of the tartar and bacteria are removed properly.
+Daily (haha) not in my home, and or weekly brushings or wiping with a nice damp cloth when the brush won't go over well.
+If the teeth require greater help, you may need to schedule a “dental” with your veterinarian to ensure that all tartar and bacteria are removed properly.